andrijdavid/maticnode/README.md

 # Matic Node with Docker

 This launch a matic node by providing container with ssh exposed for ansible.
-This is not stable rightnow.
+This is just meant for testing **environment**.
 Feel free to send a pull request.

 Make sure you have docker and docker-compose installed.